ringcentral/ringcentral-embeddable/docs/integration/meeting-schedule.md

-## Add meeting schedule feature with your service
+# Add meeting schedule feature with your service

+!!! warning "Deprecated.
+This is only relevant for customers who use RingCentral Meetings"

 First we need to add `Meeting` permission into your app in RingCentral Developer website if you are using your own RingCentral client id.
 This works on RingCentral Video or RingCentral Meetings service.